gutenbergtools/gutenbergsite/site/donate.md

 ## <a name="experiment"></a>Fundraising Experiment with Give Freely

-Project Gutenberg is working with <a href="https://givefreely.com/" target="_blank">Give Freely</a> to provide options for readers to generate donations of funds.
+Project Gutenberg is working with <a href="https://givefreely.com/" target="_blank" rel="noopener noreferrer">Give Freely</a> to provide options for readers to generate donations of funds.

 The Give Freely model is to install a browser extension that automatically tracks when you visit a participating online merchant, and then channels donations from that merchant to your selected charity when you make a purchase.
 There is no cost to the individual donors.
 The browser extension also helps to find coupons in the merchant's online stores.

-Give Freely has a mission and philosophy that emphasizes <a href="https://givefreely.com/transparency" target="_blank">transparancy</a> and accountability.
+Give Freely has a mission and philosophy that emphasizes <a href="https://givefreely.com/transparency" target="_blank" rel="noopener noreferrer">transparancy</a> and accountability.

 This donation method is currently only available for people in the United States, using the Chrome or Edge browser.